Image

 It's also worth noting that devices only provide AAF technology.
 They don't offer features that some apps do, eg speech tracking, exercises and reading practise.

 Before spending a lot of money it might be an idea to get advice from a speech & language therapist.
-See Adult Stammering Therapy & Courses to find a therapist near you.
+See One-to-one Adult Speech & Language Therapy to find a therapist near you.

 Devices available